Core workflow

 Feedback is sent only when the user submits it.
 Contact information is optional, and LoveMarkDown does not automatically attach Markdown content, file names, full paths, or screenshots.

-Use in-app Help -> Send Feedback when possible, or contact NgSense from the website if the app path is unavailable.
+Choose the correct LoveMarkDown installer, use in-app Help -> Send Feedback when possible, or contact NgSense if the app path is unavailable.